 - Maximize engagement with a relevant message at the right time

-- Use data to map your users’ stage and nudge them appropriately
+- Use data and app engagement analytics to map your users’ stage and nudge them appropriately

-This blog is not meant to pit acquisition against retention.
+This blog is not meant to pit acquisition against the app retention rate.
 Understanding what makes your users thrive within your app (and what doesn’t), can help build an even stronger acquisition strategy that focuses on the right users and boosts customer lifetime value.